kranildo/TalentPitchTest/README.md

 # Prueba Back - Laravel
 Create a new project to manage companies and their employees.

-The backend I used Laravel Lumen
+The backend I used Laravel Lumen -> PHP 7.4.9
 The frontend I used Angular.

 # To start the frontend